wp-plugins/wordpress-wefact-plugin/readme.txt

 4. Overzicht debiteuren / List debtors

 == Changelog ==

+= 2.3 =
+* 	Added Spanish translation (thanks to Andrew Kurtis)
+* 	Updated plugin to be compatible with WP 3.8
+* 	New tabs style which looks nicer with the new 3.8 dashboard

 = 2.2.1 =
 *	Replaced the meta refresh with the native wp_redirect